empriselab/RCareWorld/docs/submission.rst

    The ``run_docker.sh`` script will build the Docker image and run the container.

-   After the script completes, it will automatically enter Docker's interactive exec environment.
-You can explore the Docker operating environment to build your own Docker container.
-By default, the Docker container will continue running in detached mode, allowing you to interact with it.
-If you don't need it, you can manually stop it by typing `exit`` in the Docker shell.
+   After the script completes, it will automatically enter Docker's interactive execute environment.
+By default, the Docker container will continue running in detached mode, allowing you to interact and run your code.
+If you don't need it, you can manually stop it by typing ``exit`` in the Docker shell.

-   To prevent the Docker from entering the interactive mode, you can remove the last line `docker exec -it $CONTAINER_ID /bin/bash`` from the `run_docker.shell`` script.
+   To prevent the Docker from entering the interactive mode, you can remove the last line ``docker exec -it $CONTAINER_ID /bin/bash`` from the ``run_docker.shell`` script.

-   By removing the `sleep infinity`` line from the `run_python.sh`` script, the container will automatically stop after the script finishes executing.
+   By removing the ``sleep infinity`` line from the ``run_python.sh`` script, the container will automatically stop after the script finishes executing.

-Write and Test Code Inside Docker
+Write and Test Code Inside the Docker
 ---------------------------------

 1. Check the Docker container's ID (run this before entering the Docker environment):